temporalio/features/README.md

 There are 2 types of image builds supported, by SDK version or by git repository ref as shown below:

 ```
-./sdk-features build-image --lang go --repo-ref master
+./temporal-features build-image --lang go --repo-ref master
 ```

-The built image will be tagged with `sdk-features:go-master`
+The built image will be tagged with `features:go-master`

 ```
-./sdk-features build-image --lang go --version v1.13.1
+./temporal-features build-image --lang go --version v1.13.1
 ```

-The built image will be tagged with `sdk-features:go-1.13.1`
+The built image will be tagged with `features:go-1.13.1`

 - To tag as latest minor, pass `--semver-latest minor`, this will add the `go-1.13` tag.
 - To tag as latest major, pass `--semver-latest major`, this will add the `go-1.13`, `go-1` and `go` tags.